Diffusion Model in Causal Inference with Unmeasured Confounders: Introduction

 \section{Introduction}

 Causal inference is the study of identifying the causal relationships between variables of one's interest and developing the estimator for the estimands, such as the Average Treatment Effect (ATE), from the observational data.
 With ATE, for instance, we can use observational data to determine the personalized medicine \cite{sanchez2022causal} that maximizes the outcome, such as recovery from a disease.
-There are two mainstreams in causal inference: the Potential Outcome (PO) framework \cite{rubin2015causal} and the Directed Acyclic Graph (DAG) framework \cite{pearl2016causal}.
+There are two mainstreams in causal inference: the Potential Outcome (PO) framework \cite{imbens2015causal} and the Directed Acyclic Graph (DAG) framework \cite{pearl2016causal}.
 In the DAG framework, Chao et al. (2023) \cite{chao2023interventional} proposed the algorithm called the \textit{Diffusion-based Causal Model (DCM)} that allows us to sample from the target distribution of our interest, by which we can calculate the approximation of ATE, outperforming the state-of-the-art algorithms \cite{sanchez2021vaca} and \cite{khemakhem2021causal}.
-However, only under causal sufficiency can the DCM sample from the target distribution, which requires the complete observation of all the confounders, which often does not hold in practice.
+However, only under causal sufficiency can the DCM sample from the target distribution, which requires the complete observation of all the confounders, which often does not hold in practice where confounders are the variables that affect both the cause and outcome variables of our interest.
 For instance, we often cannot observe stress levels, physical activities, mental health, sleep patterns, and genetic factors.
-To overcome the limitation of DCM, we extend it and propose a new algorithm to be able to estimate the ATE even under the existence of the unmeasured confounders by including the nodes that satisfy the backdoor criterion \cite{pearl2016causal} in both training and sampling of the algorithm, which tells us which variables we should adjust.
+To overcome the limitation of DCM, we extend it and propose a new algorithm to be able to estimate the ATE even under the existence of the unmeasured confounders by including the nodes that satisfy the backdoor criterion \cite{pearl2016causal} in both training and sampling phases of the algorithm, which tells us which variables we should adjust.
 To illustrate the applicability of a new algorithm where unmeasured confounders exist, we conduct the synthetic data experiment for both simple and complex underlying data-generating processes.
 The experiment shows that our new algorithm samples precisely from the ground truth target distribution where DCM fails for both cases.